NCAR/ccpp-framework/README.md

 testing of the CCPP.
 The CCPP repository may also be used in conjunction with the GMTB Single Column Model (SCM).
 Please see the [GMTB SCM+CCPP page](http://www.dtcenter.org/GMTB/gmtb_scm_ccpp_doc/) for more information on combining the GMTB SCM and the CCPP.

-This is the release v0.1.0 of the CCPP.
-As this is the initial release, the CCPP only has infrastructure to support the neccesary functioning of the anticipated package, without having actual (i.e. physically valid) physical parameterization schemes included.
-The included physical parameterization schemes inside of the CCPP are "stub" only.
-While the schemes do have arguments similar to what traditional schemes require (wind, surface temperature, physical constants), the schemes immediately return after a message "I am in this scheme" has been output.

-This repository for the CCPP and the CCPP driver contains tests to verify proper running of the CCPP and driver.
-Detailed information on how to include fully functioning physical parameterizations schemes will be provided once examples of fully functioning schemes are part of the CCPP.

 ## Requirements